Shurroo/zsh/README.md

 Project Name
 ------------

 The project was originally inspired from the [Superlumic](https://github.com/superlumic/superlumic) project by [Roderik van der Veer](https://github.com/roderik).
 When I started on a replacement, I searched for a name with some meaning like "launch", "fire up", "bootstrap" or similar.
 I eventually settled on Hindi "shurroo" (शुरू).
 [Google Translate](https://translate.google.com/?sl=en&tl=hi&text=begin&op=translate) tells me "shurroo" means "begin", so this works nicely.
-Note that the official latin spelling has only one "r", but that name was already taken on GitHub, so I added a second "r"!
+Note that the official latin spelling has only one "r", but that name was already taken on GitHub, so I added a second "r".
 See the parent [Shurroo](https://github.com/Shurroo/shurroo) project for more details.

 License
 -------